grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

 # Monitor Loki with Grafana Cloud

-This guide will walk you through using Grafana Cloud to monitor a Loki installation set up with the Helm chart.
+This guide will walk you through using Grafana Cloud to monitor a Loki installation set up with the `meta-monitoring` Helm chart.
 This method takes advantage of many of the chart's self-monitoring features, sending metrics, logs, and traces from the Loki deployment to Grafana Cloud.
 Monitoring Loki with Grafana Cloud offers the added benefit of troubleshooting Loki issues even when the Helm-installed Loki is down, as the telemetry data will remain available in the Grafana Cloud instance.

 These instructions are based off the [meta-monitoring-chart repository](https://github.com/grafana/meta-monitoring-chart/tree/main).